I, Robot (film): Development

+Filming and visual effects

 Alex Proyas directed the film.
-Laurence Mark, John Davis, Topher Dow and Wyck Godfrey produced, with Will Smith an executive producer.
+Laurence Mark, John Davis, Topher Dow and Wyck Godfrey produced, with Will Smith starring and serving as an executive producer at the same time.
 Simon Duggan was the cinematographer.
 Film editing was done by Richard Learoyd, Armen Minasian and William Hoy.

+Filming took place principally in the Vancouver Metropolitan Area, British Columbia; along with some additional location shooting in Chicago and the Dumont Dunes.
+Filming locations included the British Columbia Institute of Technology (as the USR headquarters), Central City Shopping Centre, Shaw Tower, the Cassiar Tunnel, and the Vancouver Naval Museum at HMCS Discovery.

+Visual effects and animation were provided by Digital Domain and Weta Digital using post-production.
 The film renames Asimov's "U.S. Robots and Mechanical Men" to U.S. Robotics (USR), the modem manufacturer named after the fictional company, and depicts the company with a futuristic USR logo.
 Other product placements include Converse's Chuck Taylor All-Stars, FedEx, Tecate, and JVC.

 The Audi RSQ was designed especially for the film; surveys conducted in the United States showed that the Audi RSQ gave a substantial boost to the image ratings of the brand.
 It also features an MV Agusta F4 SPR motorcycle.

+Later, Alex Proyas said: "It was an unpleasant experience.
+The movie was micro-managed and messed with at every level at every point through the entire production, from pre-production through the shoot to post-production.
+After a couple of years of this, the solid ground that I stood on as a director became shaky, and I became obsessed with keeping as many details as I could to the point that I didn't realise how much of what enthused me originally was getting lost.
+I used to describe working on I, ROBOT as running a marathon with the studio lined up beside you throwing chairs under you to make everything that little bit harder.
+It's so unnecessary because at all times I was just trying to make the best damn film I could."
+Although it was an "unpleasant experience", he enjoyed working with Will Smith.